tensorflow/java/CONTRIBUTING.md

 ### Apple Silicon

 The TensorFlow Java project relies on [GitHub-hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) to build and distribute the native binaries for TensorFlow.
-Unfortunately until this day, GitHub Actions still does not support runners with a
+Unfortunately at the moment, GitHub Actions still does not support runners with a
 Apple Silicon chip (such as M1).
 Therefore, we cannot distribute the binaries for this platform, so they must be compiled and installed locally on such systems.

 Please follow the present [procedure](CONTRIBUTING.md#building) for building TensorFlow Java from sources.

-:warning: Until this day (12-16-2022), TensorFlow fails to build on XCode command line tools version 14+.
+:warning: As of 12-16-2022, TensorFlow fails to build on XCode command line tools version 14+.
 If you have such version installed, it might be necessary to downgrade it to a [previous version](https://developer.apple.com/download/all/?q=Xcode), like 13.4.1.

 ## Running Tests